-You will study a range of texts from literary and non-literary genres, such as fiction, drama, poetry, journalism, autobiography, travel writing, speeches and everyday conversation.
-You will explore and compare how writers and speakers use language and structure to express their thoughts and feelings.
-You will develop your skills in close reading and analysis as well as your creative writing skills.
+You will study a range of texts from literary and non-literary genres, such as fiction, drama, poetry, journalism, autobiography, diaries, letters, speeches and television scripts.
+You will explore and compare how writers and speakers use language and structure to express their thoughts and feelings, and how language choices are influenced by the context, audience and purpose.
+You will develop an analytical approach to language, including a systematic understanding of grammar, vocabulary, sound and structure.
+You will also develop your creative writing skills.

 The facilities were great as we were able to use Final Cut Pro and quality cameras which I had never been able to use before.

 Studied: A Levels in English Language and Literature, Media and Film

 Destination: Now taking an apprenticeship at the BBC